Signing with a book publisher is every author’s dream. But think twice and beware of book contract nightmares.

 Throughout Ellora’s Cave’s ongoing financial problems, the RWA has been pressuring the publisher to pay authors overdue royalties or release the authors from their contracts.

-While the problems at Ellora’s Cave have been reported on many writer blogs, problems with smaller publishers often go unreported.
+Many writer blogs highlighted the problems at Ellora’s Cave.
+But problems with smaller publishers often go unreported.

-Signing away your book rights is for (almost) ever, and if things go wrong, especially if the publisher fails, your book is gone.
+Signing away your book rights is for (almost) ever.
+If things go wrong, especially if the publisher fails, you lose your book.

 An author friend of mine lost one of his best works to a publisher, who made a lot of promises but failed to deliver.

 If you have the opportunity to go with a publisher or literary agent, don’t rush to sign a book contract without doing your homework first.

-Do your research on the Internet and check with other authors and always ask questions of your potential publisher.
+Do your research on the Internet or check with other authors.
+But always ask questions of your potential publisher.

 How long has the business been running?